 I think I need to up my game on beverages and cocktails.
 I only posted two in 2019, so maybe one of my resolutions should be to drink more, lol!!
 Here’s my Watermelon Agua Fresca. and these fab cocktails, Watermelon Coolers.
 Maybe you’ll pin them for when watermelon is back in season.

-You wouldn’t believe how many times I “had” to make these Sheetpan Crepes.
+You wouldn’t believe how many times I “had” to make these quick and easy Oven Sheetpan Crepes.
 Just for testing purposes, mind you.
 Yeah, right, you’re saying!
 What a game-changer they are.
 Not quite as light as standard crepes but every bit as delicious and no skill needed.
 On the more standard side of the spectrum, check out this Moravian Cinnamon Flop Cake.
 Super simple, super fun it’s like a dimpled coffee cake!

 Some things you just can’t buy and a special condiment can make the meal!
 I am love with these Sweet Tart Bread & Butter Pickles.
 Not nearly as sweet as the standard bread & butter pickles, they let the spices shine.
 It must be the year of the pickle for me because my second fave condiment of the year is Escabeche, Mexican Pickled Vegetables.
 They’ll bring a little freshness to any Mexican/Southwestern meal you serve and are a great way to use some of those veggies in the drawer.